 Survey vendors review returned mail questionnaires for legibility and completeness.
-A coding specialist uses decision rules stated in the Medicare Health Outcomes Survey Quality Assurance Guidelines and Technical Specifications V2.1 to code ambiguous responses.
-After coding is complete, data are uploaded to the vendor's survey management system.
+A coding specialist uses decision rules stated in the Medicare Health Outcomes Survey Quality Assurance Guidelines and Technical Specifications V2.4 to code ambiguous responses.
+After coding is complete, data are uploaded to the survey vendor's survey management system.

 Questionnaires may be key entered or optically scanned.
-To ensure quality for keyentered data, two data entry specialists key answers independently for each questionnaire.
+To ensure quality for key-entered data, two data entry specialists key enter independently for each questionnaire.
 A comparison of the separate entries identifies data entry errors that need adjudication by a supervisor.
-Survey vendors enter all data from returned questionnaires into their survey management system within five days of receipt.
+Survey vendors enter all data from returned questionnaires into their survey management system within three business days of receipt.